wagtail/rfcs/text/086-roadmap-updates.md

 > Proposed tags: content lifecycle, needs sponsorship

-Bring snippets addons to image and document models for versioning and history of images and documents.
+Apply some of the same concepts from [Supercharged Snippets](https://github.com/wagtail/rfcs/pull/85) to image and document models, versioning and history in particular.